Adityavasudev2006/Pause/README.md

 - langchain-community
 - faiss-cpu
 - numpy

 #### Install them all with

 ```bash
 pip install -r requirements.txt
 ```

 ## Troubleshooting

 - API Key Error: Double-check that your GOOGLE_API_KEY is correct and has access to Gemini.
 - FAISS installation issues: If you run into errors with faiss-cpu, try reinstalling or switching to faiss-gpu (if you have a compatible GPU).
 - Port Conflict: Change the PORT in .env if 10000 is in use.

 ## How It Works

-1. Resume examples from resume_templates.txt are loaded and chunked using CharacterTextSplitter.
+1. Resume examples from resume_examples.txt are loaded and chunked using CharacterTextSplitter.
 2. These chunks are embedded with GoogleGenerativeAIEmbeddings and stored in FAISS for semantic search.
 3. When a user submits input, the app searches for relevant examples from the vector store.
 4. These examples + user input are sent to Gemini via a structured PromptTemplate.
 5. Gemini returns a tailored resume, which is parsed and rendered in HTML.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.